-At 100m above sea level, the air pressure is 900mbar.
-The air pressure has decreased by 100mbar.
+At 100m above sea level, the air pressure is approximately 990mbar, so the air pressure has decreased by approximately 10mbar.

 Altimeters are based on these changes of the atmospheric pressure and are used in aircraft and by mountain climbers.
 They always need correction for the variation of that pressure.
 Pilots will ask for the barometric pressure at runway level prior to landing, and mountain climbers will correct their altimeters at a location of known altitude.